-- With your partner, decide when you will contact family and friends to share news of the birth, and when you’ll have visitors.
+- With your partner, decide when you’ll contact family and friends to share news of the birth, and when you’ll have visitors.
 Make a list of people to call.

-- Plan ahead for how you want to spend the first few hours after birth, taking into account physical and emotional needs for all three (or more!) of you.
+- Plan how you want to spend the first few hours after birth, taking into account physical and emotional needs for all three (or more!) of you.

-- If your partner has a caesarean, plan to give your baby some skin-to-skin time while waiting for your partner to return from recovery.
+- If your partner has a caesarean, plan to give your baby some skin-to-skin contact while waiting for your partner to return from the recovery room.

-- Take some photos or ask the staff to take photos so you have a record of this important event.
+- Take some photos or ask the staff to take photos of you and your baby.

 - Keep the National Breastfeeding Helpline number handy in case your partner has trouble breastfeeding – it’s 1800 686 268.
-Other people who can help are midwives at the hospital, a lactation consultant or your local child and family health nurse or GP.
+You can also ask midwives at the hospital, a lactation consultant or your local child and family health nurse or GP.